 This resulted in the immediate shutdown of this boiler and a signification reduction in processing capability and hence lost production.

-hrl: were required to use their engineering and metallurgical capabilities to inspect the cracked pipe to determine the failure mechanism and the best method to repair the pipe in a timely fashion.
+HRL was required to use its engineering and metallurgical capabilities to inspect the cracked pipe to determine the failure mechanism and the best method to repair the pipe in a timely fashion.

 The failure mechanism was determined to be creep fatigue, a mechanism that is a combination of creep (a high temperature strain dependent process) and fatigue (a repetitive cyclic loading issue).
-A piping flexibility analysis confirmed that the location where the crack was, was outside design limits and also indicated one other location where damage could develop and where damage was subsequently detected.
+A piping flexibility analysis confirmed that the location of the crack was outside design limits and also indicated one other location where damage could develop (and where damage was subsequently detected).